winitzki/scall/tutorial/programming_dhall.md

 ### Where did the recursion go?

-The technique of Church encoding may be perplexing.
+The technique of Church encoding is not obvious and may be perplexing.
 If we are actually implementing recursive types and recursive functions, why do we no longer see any recursion or iteration in the code?

-In the code of `sumListInt` and `printTree`, where are the parts that iterate over the data?
+Specifically, in the code of `sumListInt` and `printTree`, where are the parts that iterate over the data?

 In fact, the functions `sumListInt` and `printTree` are _not_ recursive.
 The possibility of iteration over the data stored in the list or in the tree is provided by the types `ListInt` and `TreeText` themselves.
 But the iteration is not provided via loops or recursion.
-Instead, it is hard-coded in the values `list : ListInt` and `tree: TreeText`.
+Instead, iteration is hard-coded in the values `list : ListInt` and `tree: TreeText`.

 To see how, consider the value `example1` shown above: